menopause self-care, bon secours richmond

 While much of what you hear and read about menopause involves your physical health, your mental health is just as important as your body changes.
 Following a menopause self-care regimen may help you feel physically and mentally better.

-2. Stay hydrated: Drinking plenty of water not only cools you down during hot flashes but it also helps you regulate your body temperature more efficiently.
+• Stay hydrated: Drinking plenty of water cools you down during hot flushes.

-7. Consider hormone replacement therapy: Many of the symptoms of menopause are caused by changes in hormone levels, specifically estrogen.
+• Consider hormone replacement therapy: Many of the symptoms of menopause are caused by changes in hormone levels, specifically estrogen.
 Hormone replacement therapy infuses the body with these hormones that your body no longer produces at higher levels.
-This can lead to decreasing hot flashes and sweating, fewer mood swings, increasing vaginal moisture and preventing bone fractures.
+This can lead to decreasing hot flushes and sweating, fewer mood swings, increasing vaginal moisture and risk of bone fractures.

 One of the most important ways you can practice menopause self-care is by talking to your doctor.
 While what you may be experiencing in menopause is normal, maintaining an open line of communication with your doctor can help you manage symptoms, prevent injury and identify any health concerns before they become a problem.